mathieudelehaye/JavaToLLVMIRCompiler/README.md

 - An abstract syntax tree (AST) is then generated, before emitting the output using the LLVM C++ API (https://llvm.org/docs/ProgrammersManual.html).

-TODO:
-- use cmake for the project.
-- for the moment, the user is not able to create a custom function other than `main`.

 Use:
 ```
 cd /project/root